Ismail-987/CW2024/README.md

 ### THAT SUCCESSFULLY WORK PROPERLY
 * Fixed the failure to transition to second level.
-* Created a home screen to welcome the Gamers to our game.
+* Created a home screen to welcome Gamers to our game.
 * Created a pause screen to allow users to have a navigation to other sections of the game.
 * Users can pause by clicking the pause button or pressing "P" on keyboard.
 * Users can resume the game by clicking play button in the pause screen.